Frequently Asked Questions

 Everything we get asked about pricing, services, scheduling, and how we handle the work.
 If you don't see it here, call (978) 766-7781.

-We handle general home services across the North Shore: lawn care (mowing, edging, weeding), mulching, junk removal and cleanouts, dump runs, organizing (kitchens, garages, attics, playrooms), small-to-medium tree removal, moving help, and special requests like firewood stacking, dog watching, trampoline assembly, and Peloton/equipment setup.
-If it's a general service homeowners need, ask us.
+We handle general home services across the North Shore: lawn care, mulching, junk removal and cleanouts, dump runs, organizing, small-to-medium tree removal, moving help, and special requests like firewood stacking, dog watching, trampoline assembly, and Peloton setup.

 What towns do you cover?+